Dafdawer/devman-api4/README.md

 ## Download a bunch of space images in one go

 Get a bunch of space images including NASA pictures of the day and SpaceX launch images.
-The script downloads and posts a bunch of SpaceX and
-NASA Earth images for a start, and then required number of NASA space images daily (can be changed to more or less often).
+The script downloads and posts 9 images of SpaceX, NASA Earth images and NASA space images daily (can be changed to more or less often).

 ### **Installing**